There are three main greenhouse gases naturally

 The constant emission of several long lasting (in the atmosphere) powerful global warming greenhouse gases would seem to be inherently highly dangerous.

-The reason is because they are long lasting they all have to accumulate in the atmosphere so long as they being constantly emitted, and it would have to take a very long time after stopping emissions for their concentration in the atmosphere to drop.
+The reason is because they are long lasting, they all have to accumulate in the atmosphere so long as they being constantly emitted, and it would have to take a very long time after stopping emissions for their concentration in the atmosphere to drop.
+Methane would drop after a few years, but CO2 and nitrous oxide last 100s years in the atmosphere

 We know they are very powerful because they are 'trace' gases existing in tiny concentrations of parts per million and parts per billion.